Adnan2504/Tickify/TO-DO.md

     - User should be able to change his own name, email and stuff like that.
     - Update onw Avatar

+### Avatar
+    - At register there should be option to chose your own avatar
+    - Change current default Avatar
+    - In Settings add preview of own profile and avatar and stuff like that

 ## Laurentiu Iordachi